 Substantial participation in borrower assistance programs, including refinance and modification programs, could materially affect Security prepayment speeds.
-We offer a variety of borrower assistance programs, including the Enhanced Relief Refinance Program and the Flex Modification initiative.
-For information on these programs and initiatives, see Description of the Mortgages that back Securities - Special Mortgage Characteristics.
-We could elect or be required to expand existing programs or implement new programs.
+We offer a variety of borrower assistance programs, including the Enhanced Relief Refinance Program, Refi Possiblesm and the Flex Modification initiative.
+For information on these and other borrower assistance programs and initiatives, see Description of the Mortgages that back Securities - Special Mortgage Characteristics and - Mortgage Purchase and Servicing Standards and our Guide.
+We could elect or be required to expand existing programs or implement new programs at any time.
 If a substantial number of borrowers participate in these or any future programs, the prepayment speeds of your Securities could be materially affected.
 Because the LTV ratio on fixed-rate Enhanced Relief Refinance Mortgages at origination can exceed 125%, borrowers, who may have little or no equity in their homes and who would not otherwise qualify for refinancings, may qualify for Enhanced Relief Refinance Mortgages.
+Refi Possible is a no cash-out refinance option for Freddie Mac Mortgages that offers expanded eligibility to benefit borrowers who are at or below 100% of the area median income limit.
 Streamlined underwriting procedures and valuation of properties using an automated valuation model may apply to certain eligible borrowers under certain of these programs.